The Year of Second Chances

 "We observe," I corrected, although I knew shed nailed what we actually do.
 "We observe from a respectful distance.
 After obtaining proper permissions."

 "That sounds like a suggestion from Ms. Wonder," she said, "and to be honest, it sounds boring."
-But I could tell she was already planning our reconnaissance mission.
+My ears pricked up when she said, 'it sounds boring,' and I knew right away that she was already planning our reconnaissance mission.

 No comments: